-Policy AYEnv1 seeks to preserve those elements contributing to the character and beauty of the countryside, in particular landscape features, views, the settings of settlements and the characteristics of the landscape character types (NPPF para 17 bullet 5).
-This policy, together with Policy AYS1, ensures that protection and enhancement of the elements of the landscape is given a very high priority (NPPF para 109).
-Together these policies contain criteria against which proposals should be judged.
-In addition, Policy AYEnv1 requires landscape schemes to be informed by visual impact assessments, to protect important views and to be an integral part of the overall design proposals for any development site.
-Especially important views are protected through Policy AYEnv7a.
+Policy GWB2 seeks to preserve those elements contributing to the landscape and scenic beauty of the Parish's character, in particular landscape features, views, the setting of Goodrich village and the characteristics of the landscape character type (NPPF para 17 bullet 5).
+This policy, together with Policy GWB1, ensure that protection and enhancement of the elements of the landscape is given a very high priority (NPPF para 109, 115 and 116).
+Together Policies GWB1 and GWB2 contain criteria against which proposals should be judged.
+In addition, Policy GWB2 requires landscape schemes to be an integral part of the overall design proposals for any development site.